Buying Used Espresso Machines & Grinders – Kev’s Guide

 • Iberital Mc2

-The coffee grinder that tends to come up the most often on eBay, is the Eureka Mignon – which I think is a ideal grinder, and I’d highly suggest if you can get one for a bargain.
+The grinder that tends to come up the a lot of often on eBay, is the Eureka Mignon – which I think is a great grinding machine, and I’d highly advise if you can get one for a bargain.

 There are various different versions, for more see: